What Business Licenses & Permits are Needed in North Carolina?

-Business License – There is no general state of North Carolina business license, however many cities require businesses to be licensed in order to operate.
+There is no general state of North Carolina business license, however, many cities require businesses to be licensed in order to operate.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

-Charlotte – Certain businesses are required to register with the Mecklenburg County Office of the Tax Collector.
-These businesses include; prepared food & beverage, room occupancy, vehicle rental and heavy equipment.
+Charlotte – Certain businesses operating in the City of Charlotte are required to register with the Mecklenburg County Office of the Tax Collector.
+These businesses include; prepared food & beverage, room occupancy, vehicle rental, and heavy equipment.

 Before starting a business in Charlotte, the Zoning Department will need to be contacted to ensure the business meets the city zoning requirements.
 This includes both commercial businesses as well as home-based businesses.

-Raleigh – Businesses such as pushcart vendors, massage businesses, pawn brokers, those selling alcohol and home-based will register their business with the City of Raleigh.
+Raleigh – Businesses such as pushcart vendors, massage businesses, pawn brokers, those selling alcohol, and home-based businesses operating in Raleigh City limits will register their business with the City of Raleigh.

 Greensboro – Businesses operating a taxicab or is selling alcohol within the city limits of Greensboro needs to obtain a Business Privilege License from the City Collections Division.

-Winston-Salem – A few types of businesses operating in Winston-Salem will need to apply for a Privilege License such as those selling alcohol, door-to-door solicitors, taxis, pawnshops, fortune tellers and tattoo artists.
-The license cost varies by business but is less than $40.
+Winston-Salem – A few types of businesses operating in Winston-Salem will need to apply for a Privilege License, such as those selling alcohol, door-to-door solicitors, taxis, pawnshops, fortune tellers, and tattoo artists.
+The license filing fee varies by business but is less than $40.

-North Carolina Sales & Use Tax Number – Businesses selling physical products, some digital products, providing certain services and renting property need to register for a Sales & Use Tax Number.
-Generally speaking, physical and digital products sold at retail are taxable within North Carolina, while services are generally not taxable.
-For more information about the Sales & Use Tax and to register, visit the North Carolina Department of Revenue.
+Businesses selling physical products, some digital products, providing certain services, and renting property need to register for a Sales & Use Tax Number (also called a Seller’s Permit).
+Generally speaking, physical and digital products sold at retail are taxable within North Carolina (Form NC-BR), while services are generally not taxable.
+For more information about the Sales & Use Tax and register, visit the North Carolina Department of Revenue.

 There is no fee for the Sales & Use Tax registration.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in North Carolina include; commercial fisherman, firearms trainer, fur dealers, barbers and many more.
-Additional information, fees and licensing requirements for professions are available from the North Carolina Department of Commerce.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common occupations requiring licensing in North Carolina include; commercial fishermen, firearms trainers, fur dealers, barbers, and many more.
+Additional information, fees, and licensing requirements for professions are available from the North Carolina Department of Commerce.

-These are a few of the most common business licenses, but there are way too many licenses and permits in North Carolina for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with Business Link North Carolina (BLNC), City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.